RM-Sharma999/Movies-Data-Analysis-and-Correlation/README.md

 ![](https://i.imgur.com/4ooOd0c.png)

 ### 2. Gross Revenue vs IMDb Score
-This plot compares a film's IMDb rating with its gross revenue.
-While there's a slight upward trend, the correlation is weak.
-It shows that critical acclaim (high IMDb score) doesn't always translate to box office success.
-Some films with average ratings can generate huge revenue due to factors like brand/franchise value, marketing, or star power, while others with high ratings may have limited commercial reach.
-This visualization emphasizes the difference between popularity and quality.
+This plot compares a film’s **IMDb rating** with its **gross revenue**.
+Although there is a slight upward trend, the **correlation is weak**, showing that **critical acclaim does not always translate into box office success**.
+Several films with average ratings generate high revenue due to factors such as **franchise value, marketing, and star power**, while some highly rated films achieve only modest commercial performance.
+This visualization highlights the clear distinction between **popularity and perceived quality**.
 ![](https://i.imgur.com/gZvF87k.png)

 ### 3. Correlation Matrix for Numerical Features